Are Nissan Murano Good Cars?

 What Is The Most Reliable Nissan Murano Car?

-Among the various Nissan Murano models, the 2015 and 2016 models stand out for their reliability.
+The most reliable Nissan Murano car is often considered to be the 2015 and 2016 models.
 These model years are part of the third generation of Muranos, which began in 2015.
 They are noted for fewer reported issues compared to their successors and predecessors.

 The 2015 and 2016 Muranos come with a robust 3.5-liter V6 engine that produces 260 horsepower, ensuring a powerful yet smooth driving experience.
 They are also paired with a continuously variable transmission (CVT) that has been refined over previous versions, offering better performance and fuel efficiency.